AAp04/AI-Cat-Dog-Detector/status (1).md

 #### What have you done for your project so far?

-Have finished researching and started on writing my code.
+I have so far gathered data for my project.

 #### What have you not done for your project yet?

-testing my code
+Finished writing my code.

 #### What problems, if any, have you encountered?

-None as of now.
+no